TOAST-DOCS/API-Gateway/en/console-guide.md

 ## Check API Call

-1. In the Stage tab, select the method of the stage tree.
+1. With the Setup tab within the Stage tab, select the Stage Tree method.
 2. See the Stage URL on the right.
 3. Call the API with the HTTP method where the Stage URL is specified.
     - Example: